franzis17/CalendarApp/README.md

 ./runApp.sh <arg>

-arg can be one of the following:
+arg can be one of the following (any amount):
   -clean  = clean gradle project
   -b      = build gradle project
   -r      = run gradle project
   -rp     = run gradle project in plain mode, which removes the annoying progress bar

+Example - clean project and run in plain mode:
+  ./runApp.sh -clean -rp

 ## [Run method 2: Running the app via ./gradlew]